Partners in Equine Health.

 Intriguingly, the immune system has a powerful ally in this task: the microbes themselves.
 These beneficial microbes are called commensal (meaning “sharing a table”) and they form a tight-knit community known as the microbiota.
 It protects the host from pathogens by outcompeting, starving, and chemically killing them.

-In this article we look at how the microbes in the gut collaborate with the immune system to enhance nutritive uptake while protecting against infection.
+In this white paper we look at how the microbes in the gut collaborate with the immune system to enhance nutritive uptake while protecting against infection.
 The specific topics we’ll explore are as follows:

 - How Stress Affects the Immune System